Reeceeboii/Win10-Transfer-Scripts/README.md

 * 🔧 Take a running log of the entirety of `Main.ps1` as it's doing its stuff
 * ✔️ Use a generated alias file from the old system to re-import all CLI aliases
 * 🔧 Make sure PATH is set correctly for things like Python and Java

+## Notes
+Running `Set-ExecutionPolicy unrestricted -Scope CurrentUser -Force` before executing `Main.ps1` is required.
+Installing Chocolatey requires `iex`ing a script from the web.
+Also, running the `profile.ps1` script that is created to contain all of the aliases also requires unsigned script executions permissions.
+Simply setting this to be unrestricted system-wide solves this.